 Why Dry Kibble?

 During WWII, the metal used to make cans for dog food was rationed for the war effort, forcing the commercial pet food industry to pivot.
 The solution?
-Pet food companies used by-product from cereal manufacturers to create a shelf-stable product that could be sold in bags rather than tin cans.
+Pet food companies began using by-product from cereal manufacturers to create a shelf-stable dry dog food product that could be sold in bags rather than tin cans.

-As the pet food industry boomed, the competition only led to more cost cutting and the use of high carbohydrate fillers and preservatives, leading to even more dog health issues, such as obesity, and frequent recalls.
+These larger food companies spent heavily to convince people that commercial pet food should be the exclusive diet for our pets and that a kibble diet was the healthiest option.
+It clearly worked.
+As the pet food industry boomed, the competition only led to more cost cutting and the use of high carbohydrate fillers and preservatives, leading to health concerns, such as obesity, and frequent recalls.

 Here is How Bramble’s Fresh Food is Different

 At Bramble, we believe nutrition is the greatest long-term health plan.
-The history of commercial dog food makes clear that dogs aren’t meant to be eating highly processed, shelf-stable, dry kibble any more than we are meant to eat cereal all day every day!
-And their diets rarely contained meat until the 20thcentury!
-Bramble is committed to feeding our pets high quality ingredients, gently cooked to maintain maximum nutritional value (and taste!), and frozen without preservatives.
+When asking yourself whether dry dog food is bad for dogs, consider that dogs aren’t meant to be eating highly processed, shelf-stable, dry kibble any more than we are meant to eat cereal all day every day!
+Bramble is committed to providing pet owners a dog food they can trust, full of high quality ingredients, gently cooked to maintain maximum nutritional value (and taste!), and frozen without preservatives.
+Free from all the common pet food allergens of beef, dairy, chicken, soy, and wheat gluten, Bramble is a hypoallergenic fresh food that addresses health issues such as allergies and sensitive tummies.
 You can sign up for our fresh recipes made of whole food, plant-based ingredients here.